 Skylights are frequently seen in industrial complexes, as property owners attempt to increase lighting within the interior of the building.
 These penetrations may leak unless correctly installed and maintained.
 Furthermore, certain measures must be taken in industries that involve sensitive operations.
 For instance, companies manufacturing food need to ensure no dust or dirt can fall from above and into the foods being prepared.
 All of these challenges need to be addressed when selecting a roof.
 What roofing options are available to business owners?

 Five general types of roofing materials are available for industrial applications.
 Built-up (BUR) roofing is composed of several layers laminated together, and spray foam roofs are applied as a liquid when then puffs up.
 This creates a barrier that is seamless, continuous, and protective around roof protrusions.
 Metal roofs, while not suitable for perfectly flat roofs, are a great option for low slope roofs and are visually appealing.
 Single-ply roofing membranes are made up of an insulating layer, the single-ply membrane, flashing and adhesive.
 These roofs are often referred to as TPO or PVC roofs.
 The final option is a modified bitumen roof that is an asphalt roof with modifiers added to increase the durability of the roof.

 When choosing a company to handle industrial roofing in Appleton, be sure they take into account normal business operations and how their work affects these operations.
 They need to consider the safety of all using the premises, access to the parking lot and more.
-For more information on how to choose a contractor to handle the installation, maintenance, and repair of your roof, browse our website.
+For more information on how to choose a contractor to handle the installation, maintenance, and repair of your roof, .
 You’ll find the information you need to make the choice that is right for your business.